 The manifestations listed in 1 Cor 12.1-11 are not dependent on the maturity of a believer.
 The power of the Ruach ha Kodesh (Holy Spirit) comes upon you and the following manifestations are the gift.
 Lets look at these quickly.
 The word of wisdom is called “chachmah” and these are eternal truths.
 It gives you an answer to an unanswerable question for all time.
 The Proverbs are an example of this.
 The word of knowledge is the ability to know something you would not otherwise have known.
 Faith is “emunah” and is confidence in God.
 You just “know that you know” and it is given in a specific situation.
 Gifts (plural) of healing is when the power of God comes upon you, and the gift is healing.
 Miracles is when something is done that is humanly impossible.
 Prophecy is a word from God.
 They are likened to “mirrors” in Hebrew thought because it is an exact reflection of what God said.
 They can be sung (called a “niggun”-1 Sam 10.5) or written (Jer 36.1-4).
 Most prophecies today, or those things that people call prophetic are not from God (Lam 3.37).
 The discernment of spirits is when you can know when something is of God or not.
 Prayer and fasting can play a role.
 Ezra had bragged about the Lord to the King so much that he felt ashamed to go to the King for an escort, so he asked the Lord what to do (Ezra 8.21-31).
 In dealing with demons, the Lord will lead you.
 Don’t speak to them in prayer (this is idolatry) because prayer is worship (Hertz Siddur, p 250).
 Go directly to God.
 Kinds of tongues are two-fold.
 There are known tongues (Acts 2) and these are the languages of the world.
 Then there are unknown tongues (1 Cor 13.1).
 Then, there is the prayer language of a believer but this is not to be used in a congregation.
 It can be used at the will of the believer, it’s for your benefit.
 You cannot be taught “tongues” and this is done in many congregations.
 This is unique and no man will understand.
 The Spirit prays for you, according to the purposes of God (Rom 8.26).
 The interpretation of tongues is not a translation, but is just that, an interpretation of what the Spirit is saying.

 The Spirit will distribute these manifestations to each one as he wills, not the believer (1 Cor 12.11; Lam 3.37; Heb 2.4).
 We don’t control the Spirit of God.
 Nobody has the “gift of…” as some claim.
 The power of God cannot be “turned on and off” like a water faucet.
-You submit yourself to God’s control.
+You submit yourself to God’s control and purposes.
 That is what “in the Spirit” means (Rev 1.10).
 Now, as you study 1 Cor 12-14, work through these verses using what you have now learned.
 See how it applies individually and in a congregation.
 Analyze them and see how all these work together.